MianReplicate/Custom-Flags-Framework/TEMPLATE-INFO.md

 - Actors (the bots) ingame have a hardcoded mesh limit for performance reasons (it depends on their skill level).
 If you want to use multiple faces with a mesh, that is possible!
 Ctrl + J is used to join meshes together if needed.
 E.g., having a front part and a back part combined as one mesh.
 - Be extremely conservative with your faces.
 Remember, THESE are getting applied on HUNDREDS of bots!
 Users will likely never be looking too closely at the meshes so DO not put much detail on them or use many faces.
 - If the mesh is not moving with the rig/bones, make sure you are weight painting and rigging correctly.
+- If you are making or plan on making a custom vehicle, the framework can replace the textures of materials on it named "FLAG" to the flag texture of the actor that is driving it!
+When the actor stops driving the vehicle, the default placeholder texture is placed back.